OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Installing-Software/Using-opkg.md

 This huge list can be very overwhelming and most of the time you want to find a package with a specific keyword.
 This can be easily done with `grep`.

 `grep` allows you to filter your searches by keyword.
-For more information on `grep` type it into your console and press enter:
+For more information on `grep`, type it into your console and press enter:

 ```
 root@Omega-2757:/# grep